abinavseelan/js-for-newbies-2/2-DataTypes.md

 // All valid values of type string
 ```

-**Pro Tip** 💡: While there is no difference between single and double quotes, backticks help you create something called template literals.
+**Pro Tip** 💡: While there is no difference between single and double quotes for defining your strings, the convention is to be consistent with the type of quotes you use in your javascript code (preferable single quotes 😛).
+Backticks help you create something called template literals.

-Lets say we need to print the first name (stored in a variable called `firstName`) and the last name (stored in a variable called `lastName`) as a single name.
-To catenate two strings, we can use the `+` operator.
+Let's say we need to print the first name (stored in a variable called `firstName`) and the last name (stored in a variable called `lastName`) as a single name.
+To concatenate two strings, we can use the `+` operator.

 ```javascript
 let firstName = 'Tony';